mark-mishyn/falcom-django-orm-example/README.md

 * Django 3.2 (for ORM and (optional) admin panel)
 * marshmallow 3

 There are batch of handy generic classes in the repo.
-This classes can be used to quickly build APIs.
+These classes can be used to quickly build APIs.

 #### 1. CRUD controllers
 * ListModelResource